nayalafifi/data-feature/README.md

 # 🏎️ Formula 1 Last Grand Prix Winner News Fetcher 📰

 Welcome to the **Formula 1 Last Grand Prix Winner News Fetcher**!
 This tool allows you to search for a Formula 1 driver, retrieve details about the last Grand Prix they won, and display news articles about the location where the race was held.
-It's an ideal tool for F1 fans to stay up-to-date on their favorite drivers and race locations.

 ## 💡 Feature Description

 The **Formula 1 Last Grand Prix Winner News Fetcher** allows you to:
 - Input a Formula 1 driver's name 🏁
 - Retrieve information about the last Grand Prix they won (in the current season) 🏆
-- Fetch and display the top 3 news articles about the location of the Grand Prix 🌍
+- Display the top 3 news articles about the location of the Grand Prix 🌍

 ## 🌐 APIs Used